-data.
-These initial analyses will provide the starting point for the LHeC PDF programme.
-It may be recalled that the HERA I data period (1992-2000) provided just $0.1 \,\mathrm{fb^{-1}}$ of data which was ample for discovering the rise of F_2 and of xg towards small x at low Q^2 , and still today these data form the most important ingredient to the combined legacy HERA data [43].
+Since even the initial instantaneous luminosity may exceed that of HERA significantly, and the kinematic range will largely be extended, the data recorded already during the initial weeks of data taking are highly valuable and will impose new PDF constraints, and these analyses will provide the starting point for the LHeC PDF programme.
+It may be recalled that the HERA I data period (1992-2000) provided just $0.1 \, \text{fb}^{-1}$ of data which was ample for discovering the rise of F_2 and of xg towards small x at low Q^2 .
 The sets in Tab.
-3.2 comprise D1, with $5 \,\mathrm{fb^{-1}}$, still the tenfold of what H1 collected in 15 years, and D3, which resembles D2 but has the electron polarisation set to zero.
+3.2 comprise D1, with $5 \, \text{fb}^{-1}$, still the tenfold of what H1 collected in 15 years, and D3, which resembles D2 but has the electron polarisation set to zero.

 Additional dedicated studies of the impact of s, c, b data on the PDFs are then also presented, based on $10 \,\mathrm{fb^{-1}}$ of e^-p simulated data.
+Note, the precision measurements of s, c, b final states are not exploited in the PDF "LHeC 1st run" study, which considers only inclusive NC/CC DIS data, although such data will be available from the initial operation.

 Further important PDF constraints that would be provided by measurements of F_L and jets are not considered in the present study.
 These remarks are significant in that they mean one has to be cautious when comparing the LHeC PDF potential with some global fits: F_L will resolve the low x non-linear parton interaction issue, see Sect.
-4.2.3, and jets are important to pin down the gluon density behaviour at large x as well as providing a precision measurement of α_s , Sect.
-4.1.
+4.2.3, and jets are important to pin down the